 Don’t get hung up on the cosmetics

-Every day, new houses are put up for sale and buyers flock to them.
-You may be able to gain an advantage by going a little against the grain.
+Every day, new houses are put up for sale.
+While buyers may not be flocking as they were a few months ago, the market can still be competitive.
+You may be able to gain an advantage at your price point by going a little against the grain.
 For one, try not to get hung up on cosmetics.
 Don’t throw a whole house in the rejection bin just because it’s not your dream house.
-Keeping an open mind will can help you identify opportunities.
+Keeping an open mind can help you identify opportunities.
 For me, this meant ignoring the tacky window dressings and outdated kitchen cabinets and focusing on the flow of the floor plan and natural lighting.

-Here’s another thing I wish I had known earlier: Turnkey homes have often been recently renovated to sell.
+Here’s another thing I wish I had known earlier: Turnkey homes (upgraded and ready for moving in) have often been recently renovated to sell.
 By offering on a turnkey home (unless you absolutely need one), you may be paying a premium for someone else’s design choices.
 You may be able to save money by considering a home that hasn’t been recently renovated but has potential.